Conducting right to work checks

 There is an easy to use tool to check whether someone has the right to work based on the documentation presented here and if you are at all uncertain contact your People and OD Operations.

-How do I supply the documents to People and OD Operations
+How do I supply the documents to People Services

-If you have undertaken a check involving hard copies that need to be provided to People and ODOperations, these should be brought over to the second floor of Simon building in person whenever possible, rather than going in the internal mail.
-People and OD Services Reception will take receipt.
-If you are not based on the Manchester campus contact your People and OD Operations team to agree the best way to send them securely.
+If you have undertaken a check involving hard copies that need to be provided to People Services, these should be brought over to the second floor of Simon building in person whenever possible, rather than going in the internal mail.
+People Services Reception will take receipt.
+If you are not based on the Manchester campus contact your People Services Employment Services Team to agree the best way to send them securely.

 Online Right to Work Check Guide